+and guid lance in relation to complain and enforcement.

-37. Are the guidelines a useful tool to accompany the Code?
+37.Are th e guidelines a useful tool to accompany the Code?

-- o Extremely useful
+0 Extremely useful

-- o Very useful
+0 Very useful

-- o Somewhat useful
+0 Somewhat useful

-- o Not so useful
+0 Not so useful

-- o Not at all useful
+0 Not at all useful

-Please specify why
+Please e specify why

-38.Do you have any suggestions for additional inclusions in the guidelines?
+38.Do yo u have any suggestions for additional inclusions in the guidelines?

-Standards and Guidelines For Local Government CEO Recruitment and Selection, Performance Review and Termination
+Standards and Guidelines

+For Local Government CEO

+Recruitment and Selection,

+Performance Review